Looking at Angela Merkel’s Leadership Style through the Leipzig Leadership Model

 Merkel’s Leadership: Crisis Shows the Woman

 Almost a year ago, we were able to confer an HHL-honorary doctorate on the German Chancellor Dr. Angela Merkel for her leadership achievements in the spirit of the Leipzig Leadership Model.
-This achievement was widely recognized and further fueled the discussion of what good leadership is about – in classroom and in research circles alike.
+This achievement was widely recognized and further fueled the discussion of what good leadership is about – in the classroom and research circles alike.

 The one, who contributes, leads – and Chancellor Merkel clearly does so.
 In the current Covid-19 crisis, it is far too early to re-construct the actual decision flow.
 We can only follow the news, and history will tell how she actually led herself, her team, and the country as a whole.
 What is already visible is her idealistic pragmatism of a step-by-step approach in such an extraordinary time of uncertainty.